gitlabhq/gitlabhq/CONTRIBUTING.md

 For examples of feedback on merge requests please look at already [closed merge requests][closed-merge-requests].
-If you would like quick feedback on your merge request feel free to mention one of the Merge Marshalls in the [core team] or one of the [Merge request coaches](https://about.gitlab.com/team/).
+If you would like quick feedback on your merge request feel free to mention someone from the [core team] or one of the [Merge request coaches][team].
 Please ensure that your merge request meets the contribution acceptance criteria.

 When having your code reviewed and when reviewing merge requests please take the [code review guidelines](doc/development/code_review.md) into account.

+### Getting your merge request reviewed, approved, and merged

+There are a few rules to get your merge request accepted:

+1. Your merge request should only be **merged by a [maintainer][team]**.
+  1. If your merge request includes only backend changes [^1], it must be **approved by a [backend maintainer][team]**.
+  1. If your merge request includes only frontend changes [^1], it must be **approved by a [frontend maintainer][team]**.
+  1. If your merge request includes frontend and backend changes [^1], it must be approved by a frontend **and** a backend maintainer.
+1. To lower the amount of merge requests maintainers need to review, you can ask or assign any [reviewers][team] for a first review.
+  1. If you need some guidance (e.g. it's your first merge request), feel free to ask one of the [Merge request coaches][team].
+  1. The reviewer will assign the merge request to a maintainer once the reviewer is satisfied with the state of the merge request.

 ### Contribution acceptance criteria